-Volume to Volume Cloning
+Volume to Volume Cloning with Winclone 8

-Volume to volume cloning is used to directly migrate a Boot Camp partition to another Mac in target disk mode or copy the Boot Camp partition to a bootable external drive.
+Volume to Volume Cloning is used to directly migrate a Boot Camp partition to another Mac in target disk mode or copy the Boot Camp partition to a bootable external drive.

-- Select a Source volume.
+- Select a Source volume by pressing the “Select Source” button.
 All volumes that are NTFS formatted and have Windows installed with be shown as valid sources.
 If the selection popover is blank, make sure you have a Windows partition mounted on the desktop.

-- Select a Destination volume.
+- Select a Destination volume by pressing the “Select Destination” button.
 All volumes that are MS-DOS, exFAT, or NTFS formatted will be shown.
 The specific format is not important as Winclone will format the destination as NTFS prior to restoring.